jullienl/HPE-COM-baremetal/readme.md

   > **Note**: To create the WinPE image needed to provision the Windows host, refer to [WinPE_image_creation.md](https://github.com/jullienl/HPE-COM-baremetal/blob/main/files/WinPE_image_creation.md) in the `files` folder.

 > **Note**: This project utilizes the HPE iLO virtual media feature to mount ISO files for operating system installation.
 The capability known as "script/URL-based virtual media" is unique to the HPE iLO Advanced license.
-However, this specific license is not necessary when you are using HPE Compute Ops Management.
+However, this specific license is not necessary when HPE Compute Ops Management is used.

 ## Ansible control node information